Workshop visits

 For students in CM1 and CM2, Paris

-The storyteller invites children on a journey to the heart of Jewish folk tales and from five continents.
-Through these stories that summarize the spirit of a people, children discover the representation of 'the stranger'.
+The storyteller invites children to a journey at the heart of Jewish folk tales and from five continents.
+Through these stories that summarize the spirit of a people, children discover the representation of "the stranger".
 They express themselves graphically and put into words their own representations.

 Themes: Otherness, discovery, encounters, tolerance.